 If you want to do this as a Halloween countdown calendar with your kids, just have your kids pick off one pumpkin each day leading up to Halloween.

-You can replace the “tricks” with the printable list of Halloween activities below instead or keep the tricks, your choice.
-Download the activity cards here or make your own using the suggestions from this fall photo scavenger hunt list.
+You can replace the “tricks” with the printable list of Halloween activities I’ve put together (download it below) or by using some of the activities on this fall photo scavenger hunt or this fall bucket list.

 Other Halloween Games